 Northern Lights activity is currently at a high, making it the ideal time for a winter holiday in Lapland!
-Bookings are also open for Northern Lights Dog Sledding in Lapland for the winter 2014/2015 season.
+Bookings are now open for Northern Lights Dog Sledding in Lapland for the winter 2014/2015 season.

 Swedish Lapland is a unique wilderness region, occupying 25% of Sweden's land area but with just 1% of its inhabitants.
 Northern Lights Dog Sledding in Lapland is a challenging but accessible dog sledding tour taking you through silent ancient forests, across frozen lakes and river beds, in command of your own team of Siberian Huskies.

 This experience is a 8-day dog sledding tour (arrival + departure + 6 days' sledding) in the wilds of Swedish Lapland, travelling from cabin to cabin and typically sledding between 25km and 50km per day.
 Along the route you will stay in simple but comfortable wilderness cabins, some with sauna facilities to soothe your muscles after a long day's mushing on the trail.

 The excitement and adventure of working closely together with your dogsled team of Siberian Huskies as you journey through the Lapland winter landscape makes Northern Lights Dog Sledding in Lapland an ideal tour both for novice mushers and those who have already discovered the joys of dog sledding.
 The tour is suitable for adults with general good health and level of fitness and all specialist winter clothing is supplied as standard.